Strengths and Weaknesses for Job Interviews in 2023 [Best Answers]

 I can be very impatient at times.
 Subsequently, this causes my team to stress due to unnecessary pressure from me.
 However, I am constantly learning to trust my team and avoid micromanaging them.
 I am now more focused on the quality of work than the time it takes to finish it.

 Sometimes I procrastinate on projects and don’t hand in work until the last second.
 As a result, I sometimes cause team members and managers to stress when it looks like I’m not going to make a deadline.
 I’ve thus started making schedules that map out all the work I have to do weeks in advance.
-I also set personal deadlines for myself that are in advance of public deadlines.
+I also set personal deadlines for myself in advance of public deadlines.
 That way, I can better stay on top of my work and not let my team down.

 Lack of confidence